-- 1. Design, implement, and evaluate high-quality degree programs in professional nursing. - 2.
+- 1. Design, implement, and evaluate high-quality degree programs that prepare graduates to practice in professional nursing. - 2.
 Develop, implement, and evaluate a continuing nursing education program that provides quality educational opportunities to nurses. - 3.
 Demonstrate commitment to service in the community. - 4.
-Develop a research component that facilitates expansion of nursing knowledge and contributes to the quality of available educational and practice opportunities.
+Develop a research component that facilitates expansion of nursing knowledge and contributes to the quality of available educational and practice opportunities. - 5.
+Provide clinical expertise in advancing nursing and health care.